thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 * `tedge config get mqtt.bind.port`: the TCP port of the local MQTT bus.
 * `tedge config get tmp.path`: the directory where the files are updated before being copied atomically to their targets.

+### Plugin Script Specification

+The config-plugin script provided in the `plugin` key must satisfy the following requirements:

+1. Support a `get` and `set` subcommands
+2. The `get` command takes the config type as the argument and must return the config for that type
+3. The `set` command takes the config type as well as the path to the updated config downloaded by the c8y-config-plugin as the argument and must return the config for that type

 ## Usage